Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-02-how-to-configure-ipv6/guide.en-asia.md

 > [!warning]
 >
-> Please note that on recent versions of Linux operating systems, the IPv6 address is configured by default on Public Cloud instances.
-In this case, you do not need to configure it.
-Please check your operating system configuration file before making any changes.
+> Please note that the IPv6 address is configured by default on our Public Cloud instances.
+Make sure you check operating system configuration file before making any changes.
 >

 ### Glossary